RelaySC/relay-bot/README.md

 # inn-bot
-Discord Bot for use in the Imperial News Network channel.
+Discord Bot for use in the INN channel.
 Makes use of [elizabot.js](http://www.masswerk.at/elizabot/) to have natural language conversations and fetches data from [Roberts Space Industries](https://robertsspaceindustries.com/) for Star Citizen funding, citizens and UEE commands.

 ## Quick Start
 In order to use this you'll need at least NodeJS v6.0.0 installed.
 It helps to have Git to clone the repository.
 You should copy the configuration from `config/default.yaml` to `config/local.yaml` and configure as necessary.